bhl-gn-workshop/Identification-Key-Finder/finding_keys.md

 2049	https://www.biodiversitylibrary.org/item/29885
 ```

-Distribution of number of matches across BHL items with at least one match.
+Constructing a figure with a distribution of number of matches across BHL items with at least one match using R (see https://r-project.org ).

 ```R
 plot(item_matches$count, log="xy")
 item_matches <- read.csv('matches-per-item-sorted-descending.tsv', header=F, sep='\t')
 names(item_matches) <- c('count', 'item_url')
 plot(item_matches$count, log="xy", xlab='bhl items', ylab='match count', main='distribution of bhl items by decreasing match count')
 ```
-This R script produce the plot below.
+The R script above was used to produce the plot below.

 [![matches-per-item-sorted-descending.png](./matches-per-item-sorted-descending.png)]

-The graph shows that there's few items with many counts (i.e., about 100 items with 500 matches or more) and many items with few count (i.e., about 65k items with 10 matches or less).
-More analysis is needed to indicate whether number of match counts is a way to detect likely identification key candidates.

 ### system info

-Ubuntu Linux 18.04 running on Lenovo Laptop T430 8GB RAM with dual core Intel(R) Core(TM) i5-3320M CPU @ 2.60GHz.
+A Ubuntu Linux 18.04 operating was used, running on Lenovo Laptop T430 8GB RAM with dual core Intel(R) Core(TM) i5-3320M CPU @ 2.60GHz.

 ### BHL Corpus

-Total number of items in the BHL catalogue:
+Calculate number of items in the BHL catalogue:
 ```
 $ cat item.txt | wc -l
 242511
 ```
+Note that the file item.txt was extracted from the Preston BHL archive used.

 Total number of files in the Preston BHL archive:
 ```